-22. MATERIAL NON-CASH TRANSACTIONS
+21. MATERIAL NON-CASH TRANSACTIONS

-During the year, land grants of £ 6,700,000 (2021: £4,600,000) have been capitalised for land transferred from the States Housing Department to the company.
-These transfers had been treated as a capital grant and was a non cash transaction.
+During the year, land grants of £nil (2023: £nil) have been capitalised for land transferred from States of Guernsey Housing to the Company.
+These transfers had been treated as a capital grant and are non cash transactions.